JeremiahKaren/35percent.github.io/boxpark.md

 ![](http://35percent.org/img/traderscomp.jpeg)

-Delancey only secured a resolution to approve their shopping centre application after three planning committee hearings.
+Delancey only narrowly secured a resolution to approve their shopping centre application after three planning committee hearings.
 It must now get a further planning permission for the trader's temporary facility on Castle Square, before it can undertake any shopping centre redevelopment.

 We must ensure that the traders get the best possible deal, whatever happens; they need the temporary facility, but it must be better; if you would like to help achieve this, please submit the following objection - just fill out fields below and click 'Send Objection' button.